Digital nomads have it all figured out. They get to travel the world while living on the road. It’s a life of adventure, excitement, and flexibility.

 Setting a budget is crucial for how to make money living on the road.
 This will help you determine how much you need to make to survive.

 Factor in fuel, food, and other expenses.
-Like phone bills, auto insurance, and paying for student loans.
+Like phone bills, auto insurance, and .
 You can also use an app to find the most affordable gas station locations on your route.

 Figure out your new meal plan and get prepared to make a few diet changes.
 Stock up on healthy foods that provide sustenance but won’t spoil.
 You can also stop by farmer’s markets and small mom and pop shops for produce.